alephdata/docs/developers/installation.md

 1. `make build` to build the docker images for the application and relevant services.
 You can run `make docker-pull` before to pull pre-build release images.
 2. `make upgrade` to run the latest database migrations and create/update the search index.
 3. `make web` to run the web-based API server and the user interface.
+4. In a separate shell, run `make worker` to start a worker.
+If you do not start a worker, background jobs (for example ingesting new documents) won’t be processed.

 Open `http://localhost:8080/` in your browser to visit the web frontend.